northstowekarate/northstowekarate.github.io/index.md

 Our club teaches traditional [Shotokan Karate](https://en.wikipedia.org/wiki/Shotokan), a Japanese martial art, in Northstowe on the outskirts of Cambridge.
 We are a member of [Japan Shotokan Karate England](https://jske.co.uk) and are affiliated with the [Japan Karate Association](https://www.jka.or.jp/en/), which is one of the largest and most prestigious karate organisations in the world.

-Below are a few snapshots from recent classes and grading sessions.
-These moments capture the energy, focus, and camaraderie that define our club.
+Below are a few photos from recent classes, events and grading sessions.

 <div class="pswp-gallery pswp-gallery--single-column" id="gallery">
   <div class="row">